fgheorghe/leap-ai-slack-chatbot/README.md

 To avoid exhausting your API credits, by default, it will use a dummy response.

 Uncomment const result = await leap.generate.generateImage({ and comment the debug request for real API calls.

+It can be used with the following slack command: /prompt prompt

+Requires ngrok for slack callbacks.